What is content governance and why is it important?

 #Content governance vs. content strategy: What’s the difference?

-Content strategy and governance share overlapping elements.
+Content strategy and content governance share overlapping elements.
 However, they are not the same.
 Both concepts aim to structure digital content to consistently reach the target audience and create value.

 The main difference between the two approaches is the level at which they operate along the content lifecycle.